2200082/minima/_posts/2022-11-15-Step-0-Foundations.md

 ---
 layout: post
-title: "Step 0 - Foundations"
+title: "Step 0 - Introduction & Foundations"
 categories: junk
 author: Hannah Bittl
 meta: "Springfield"
 ---

-Before we dive straight into the topic, we should first lay some foundations.
-I can recommend two short videos on YouTube for this, which I will also summarise briefly in each case - don't worry.
+Again, welcome to my webpage!
+Thank you for your interest in the connection between Digital Identities and Existential Risks.
+Before we dive straight into the topic, we should first lay some foundations, that are essential for further and deeper understanding.
+I can recommend two short videos on YouTube for this, which I will also summarise briefly in each case - don't worry ;).
 <br><br>

 #### Video 1 - Generations X, Y and Z